MeteoSwiss/mwr_raw2l1/README.md

     pip install mwr_raw2l1

-for more colorful logging you may want to do
+for more colorful logging you may instead want to do

-    pip install -e colorlog mwr_raw2l1
+    pip install mwr_raw2l1[colorlog]

 ### from *git*
 To install *mwr_raw2l1* from the source code do the following